techrabbit58/KataBirthdayGreeting/doc/strategy.md

 * Only the interfaces shall be part of the Birthday Greeting implementation package.
 Actual peripheral components must follow the Greeting application's interface definitions.

+## Resources

+- The notifications shall use some message templates from the kata description.
+This shall best be integrated as resources for the Birthday Greeting core.
+The templates shall not be coded into the application.
+- The core shall be able to access these templates at runtime.
+- A message preparation utility shall be part of the core package.
+- The notification service adapters shall only be used for message delivery and shall not have any other responsibility.

+## Testing

+- E-mail services are convenience services, and do by purpose no harm to the content they transport from sender to receiver.
+So it is not necessary to test the e-mail transport chain end to end for testing the birthday greeter core.
+The same will most likely be true for any other standard message transport.
+- Of course, an integration test will eventually be necessary, with any notification service adapter, prior to production.
+But this can be seen as part of a latter product increment.
+The Birthday Greeting core will not need yet such implementation nor testing.
+- The same situation can be seen on the input side.
+We can consider the OS and file system as being functional, and do not need to cover file or DB reading in our current product increment.
+- So the tests shall mock the data source and notification service with test objects that can provide exactly the needed data for input, and allow verifications of core processing outcomes, but do no real I/O with the execution environment.
+- Mock classes shall be part of the test environment, not of the product.

 [(TOP)](#design-strategy)